goauthentik/authentik/website/docs/user-group-role/roles/manage_roles.md

 description: "Learn how to work with roles and permissions in authentik."
 ---

 Roles are a collection of permissions, which can then be assigned, en masse, to a group.

-Using roles is a way to quickly grant permissions; by adding a user to the group with the appropriate permissions, that user inherits all of those permissins that are assigned to the group.
+Using roles is a way to quickly grant permissions; by adding a user to the group with the appropriate assigned roles, any user in that group then inherits all of those permissions that are assigned to the role.

 :::info
 In authentik, we assign roles to groups, not to individual users.